iobroker-community-adapters/ioBroker.mihome-vacuum/DEVELOPMENT.md

 - Do not change the adapter version or release metadata as part of unrelated implementation work.
 - Keep GitHub workflows compatible with the declared Node.js matrix.
 - Use the official `ioBroker/testing-action-check@v1`, `ioBroker/testing-action-adapter@v1`, and
   `ioBroker/testing-action-deploy@v1` actions.
-The minimum CI line is Node 22.x; Node 24.x provides forward coverage.
+Runtime and checks start with Node 22.x, the matrix also covers Node 24.x, and trusted publishing runs on Node 24.x as required by the release action.
 - Never publish from an unreviewed development fork.

 Before opening a community pull request: